sneakyjbras/poisson-queue-simulation/README.md

 * `--save-plots`: flag to save overlay plots
 * `--output-dir`: directory for saved plots (default: `histograms`)

+An example can be found in the root directory named `run_example.sh`.

 ### Suggested Parameter Sweep

 To cover a broad range, you can use: